yayahjb/cvector/trunk/CVector/README_CVector.txt

    CVector is an ANSI C implementation of dynamic arrays to provide a crude approximation to the C++ vector class.

+   This release is a minor revision of release 1.0.0 of 8 January 2009 to update the Makefile for builds under MINGW.
+There are no changes to the code.
+The internal copy of libtool has been removed.

     Installation

    The CVector package is available at www.sourceforge.net/projects/cvector.
-   A source tarball is available at downloads.sourceforge.net/cvector/CVector-1.0.0.tar.gz.
+   A source tarball is available at downloads.sourceforge.net/cvector/CVector-1.0.1.tar.gz.
 Later tarballs may be available.

-   When the source tarball is dowloaded and unpacked, you should have a directory CVector-1.0.0.
+   When the source tarball is dowloaded and unpacked, you should have a directory CVector-1.0.1.
 To see the current settings for a build execute

    make

    which should give the following information:

  PLEASE READ README_CVector.txt and lgpl.txt

   Before making the CVector library and example programs, check that the chosen settings are corr